Mathematical Foundation of Sparsity-based Multi-snapshot Spectral Estimation: One-dimensional case

-In this subsection, we compare the resolution in the single illumination case (i.e., the single measurement case) with that in the multiple illumination case, whereby we illustrate the effect of multiple illuminations in enhancing the resolution.
+In this subsection, we compare the resolution in the single snapshot case with that in the multiple snapshots case, whereby we illustrate the effect of multiple snapshots in enhancing the resolution.

-In \cite{liu2021theorylse}, the authors estimate the so-called computational resolution limit for the line spectral estimation problem of the single measurement case.
-The line spectral estimation problem is to estimate the locations of some line spectra from the Fourier data (in a bounded domain) of one of their linear combination.
-So the line spectral problem is equivalent to the super-resolution problem considered here.
-The results in \cite{liu2021theorylse} show that, for the single measurement case, when the point scatterers are separated by
+In \cite{liu2021theorylse}, the authors estimate the so-called computational resolution limit for the line spectral estimation problem (or DOA estimation) of the single measurement case.
+The results in \cite{liu2021theorylse} show that, for the single measurement case, when the point sources are separated by